Github-Shashank/Assembly-Simulator/README.md

 ```

 ### Step 6: Observe Output
-- Program will ask for inputs in integer upto 0 to 255
+- Program will ask for integer inputs and also ouput in the range 0 to 255
+- At the end, it prints HALT
 ---

 ## 🧪 Sample Output